-Baxter, J. In press, Speaking as Women Leaders: Meetings in Middle Eastern and Western Contexts.
+Baxter, J. 2016, Speaking as Women Leaders: Meetings in Middle Eastern and Western Contexts.
 Basingtoke, UK: Palgrave Macmillan.

 Baxter, J. In press.
 ‘Sociolinguistic approaches to gender and leadership theory.
 In S.R.
 Madsen (ed.)
 Handbook of Research on Gender and Leadership.
 Edward Elgar Publishing.